plausible/docs/docs/troubleshoot-integration.md

 * Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.
 If you do want to track stats on localhost, you can [use our extension](script-extensions.md).

-* On WordPress and using WP Rocket or another performance optimization plugin?
-These may affect our script.
+* On WordPress and using WP Rocket plugin?
+It may affect our script.
 We recommend you use our official WordPress plugin to avoid these issues or to manually whitelist our script in WP Rocket settings.
 [Learn more here](https://plausible.io/wordpress-analytics-plugin#troubleshoot-conflict-with-wp-rocket-or-other-performance-optimization-plugins).

+* On Wordpress and using SiteGround Optimizer plugin?
+Take a look at these instructions for the [SG Optimizer](https://plausible.io/wordpress-analytics-plugin#conflict-with-siteground-optimizer).

 * Using cache?
 Do purge the cache just in case.